-- Written Warning A written notice to the student offender that the student has violated ATS rules and that further violations will result in more severe disciplinary action. - Restitution Reimbursement for damage to, or misappropriation of, ATS property. - Disciplinary Probation A prescribed period of time in which any additional violation of policy may result in a disciplinary suspension/dismissal. - Disciplinary Suspension Exclusion of the offending student from ATS, its classes, and other privileges or activities for a prescribed period in order to give the student time away from the school to reflect on the problem and to understand that further conduct infractions will lead to disciplinary dismissal.
+- Written Warning A written notice to the student offender that the student has violated the College rules and that further violations will result in more severe disciplinary action. - Restitution Reimbursement for damage to, or misappropriation of, the College property. - Disciplinary Probation A prescribed period of time in which any additional violation of policy may result in a disciplinary suspension/dismissal. - Disciplinary Suspension Exclusion of the offending student from the College, its classes, and other privileges or activities for a prescribed period in order to give the student time away from the school to reflect on the problem and to understand that further conduct infractions will lead to disciplinary dismissal.
 During the suspension, the student will be marked absent for the hours missed and will be subject to any consequence (such as missed assignments) incurred by such absences. - Disciplinary Dismissal Permanent termination of student status effective upon a specified date.
+(See also: Program and Retention Policy.)